uci-iasl/website/README.md

 ### Preview While Editing

-If you have [Hugo][hugo] installed, you can preview the pages you are editing in browser.
+If you [have Hugo installed](#building), you can preview the pages you are editing in browser.
 For that, you can run

     $ hugo server